 Computer access and requirements: All assignments should be taken on a computer, not cell phone or tablet, since there may be compatibility issues with CANVAS.
 Be sure you are using only Chrome that works with Honorlock.

-DueDate is NOT DoDate.
+- DueDate is NOT DoDate.
 Internet sometimes is not reliable, a reason you should not wait till last hour to complete your online assignment.
 If your computer or internet goes down while you try to submit an assignment, you will need additional time.
-If you miss a due date, no credit will be given for the work not submitted.
-Always allow plenty time to submit your work after you have prepared them thoroughly.
-It's student's responsibility to have a reliable computer, internet and good wifi speed and to verify your work is submitted successfully before the deadline.
+If you miss a due date, no credit will be given for the work not submitted. - Always allow plenty time to submit your work after you have prepared them thoroughly.
+It's student's responsibility to have a reliable computer, a good internet and good wifi speed and to verify your work is submitted successfully before the deadline.

 Calculators: A graphing calculator or computer program can be useful as a learning tool when used appropriately, but they are not essential.
 I recommend the online graphing tool Desmos.
 Calculus is a collection of concepts, ideas and process that are not mastered through calculator skills.
-No calculators are allowed during exams.
+No calculators are allowed during quizzes or exams (except the simple calculator provided in Honorlock).

 2d.
 ASSIGNMENT CALENDAR.
-Check the course calendar in Syllabus for due dates and plan your schedule accordingly.
-You may complete your homework early, but you must take exams on the assigned date.
-A 20% penalty per day is incurred for late homework submissions.
-Instead of having 4 lessons due each week, we make it more flexible for you to pace yourself by having 3 lessons due for most of weeks.
-You may do more lessons and complete them early if you have plans for later.
+Check the course calendar for due dates and plan your schedule accordingly.
+You may complete your homework early, but you must take exams on the assigned dates.
+A 20% late penalty per day is incurred to allow students to turn in homework 1 day late.
+You may do more lessons and complete them early if you have plans.

 NOTE: You may review a homework, but be sure not to unintentionally re-submit your assignment unless you mean to submit it for a grade.
-Canvas takes your last submission and assigns it a new grade, and if the resubmission is late, late penalty will apply.
-Be sure NOT submit it again if you are only reviewing.
+Canvas takes your last submission and assigns it a new grade, and if it is late, a late penalty will apply.
+Be sure NOT re-submit it again if you are only reviewing for practice.

 2e.
 CANVAS.
-An UF courses management system, is located at here.
+A UF courses management system, is located here.
 Use your Gatorlink username and password to login.
-All course information including your grade, course syllabus, course homepage, lecture videos link, office hours, exam schedules, Honorlock, mail tool...etc. can be accessed from this site between the start and end dates of the term.
+All course information including your grade, course homepage, syllabus, lecture outlines, lecture videos, office hours, discussions forum, free help information, exam, mail tool...etc. can be accessed from this site.

-You are responsible for verifying that all grades are accurate.
-You have one week after a score has been posted to resolve any grade concerns.
-End of semester grade items need to be resolved immediately.
-Contact your TA if you believe there has been a grading or recording error.
-There is absolutely no grade dispute or adjustment at the end of the term, or reopening missed assignments at later date.
+You are responsible for verifying that your grades are accurate.
+You have one\week after a score has been posted to contact your TA if you believe there has been a recording error and have it resolved immediately.
+There is absolutely no grade dispute at the end of the term.